 In this work, we present a new residual-type a posteriori error analysis for the $C^0$-conforming VEM introduced in~\cite{UnifiedVEM} for the discretization of second order linear elliptic reaction-convection-diffusion problems with non-constant coefficients in two and three dimensions.
-We circumvent the lack of availability of the VEM solution normal fluxes by replacing them by a suitable projection of the fluxes instead, resulting to the introduction of \emph{virtual inconsistency} terms in the a posteriori error estimator to account for this replacement error.
+We circumvent the fact that the VEM solution normal fluxes are not computable by replacing them by a suitable projection of the fluxes instead, resulting in the introduction of \emph{virtual inconsistency} terms in the a posteriori error estimator to account for this replacement error.
 Moreover, the analysis is based on a new Cl\'ement-type VEM interpolant in two and three dimensions, which, crucially, allows for minimal regularity interpolation by \emph{linear} VEM functions.
 This new interpolant, which may be of independent interest, is constructed starting from the standard finite element Cl\'ement interpolant on a regular sub-triangulation; cf. also~\cite{SteklovVEM} for a related idea for a two-dimensional VEM interpolant.
-The resulting constants in the Cl\'ement interpolation estimate are dependent on the respective FEM Cl\'ement interpolant on a regular sub-triangulation, which are in principle available~\cite{Verfurth:1999,veeser_verfurth:2012}, along with other computable quantities.
-Once equipped with the above developments, the proof of a posteriori bounds are derived by careful treatment of the inconsistency terms, whereby appropriate projection operators are introduced into the discrete problem formulation; we refer to \cite{Tristan:2016} for a related general framework for a posteriori analysis of inconsistent discontinuous Galerkin methods.
-Although the focus of this work is the VEM introduced in~\cite{UnifiedVEM}, the proof of the a posteriori error bounds is quite general, and can be straightforwardly adapted (with some care) to other VEM approaches, such as the VEM proposed in~\cite{General}, cf. the discussion in Section~\ref{sec:conclusion} below.
+In two spatial dimensions, the resulting constants in the Cl\'ement interpolation estimate are dependent on the respective FEM Cl\'ement interpolant on a regular sub-triangulation, which are in principle available~\cite{Verfurth:1999,veeser_verfurth:2012}, along with other computable quantities.
+In the three-dimensional case, when general polygonal element interfaces are present in the mesh, a second, not easily computable in general, constant appears; see Remark \ref{rem:constants} for a detailed discussion.
+Once equipped with the above developments, a posteriori bounds are derived by careful treatment of the inconsistency terms, whereby appropriate projection operators are introduced into the discrete problem formulation; we refer to~\cite{Tristan:2016} for a related general framework for a posteriori analysis of inconsistent discontinuous Galerkin methods.
+Lemma~\ref{lemma_lower_bound_incon} gives a lower bound for these inconsistency terms, indicating that they are of correct order up to data oscillation.
+Although the focus of this work is the VEM introduced in~\cite{UnifiedVEM}, the proof of the a posteriori error bounds is quite general and can be adapted in a straightforward manner to other VEM approaches, such as the VEM proposed in~\cite{General}, cf. the discussion in Section~\ref{sec:conclusion} below.